prometheus-community/prom-label-proxy/README.md

 * If a tenant controls its scrape target configuration the tenant can set arbitrary labels via its relabelling configuration, thereby being able to pollute other tenant's metrics.
 * If the ingestion configuration [honor_labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) is set for a tenant's target, that target can pollute other tenant's metrics as Prometheus respects any labels exposed by the target.

-See [Thanos soft/hard tenancy](https://thanos.io/tip/proposals/201812_thanos-remote-receive.md/#architecture) or [Cortex](https://cortexmetrics.io/) as example solution to that.
+See [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) label enforcement, [Thanos soft/hard tenancy](https://thanos.io/tip/proposals/201812_thanos-remote-receive.md/#architecture) or [Cortex](https://cortexmetrics.io/) as example solution to that.

 ## Installing `prom-label-proxy`: